aaronparker/packagefactory/README.md

 Connect-MSIntuneGraph -TenantID stealthpuppylab.onmicrosoft.com
 ```

-Or used in a pipeline to authenticate without user interaction and completely automate the full creation of application packages.
+Or used in a pipeline (e.g., via GitHub Workflows) to authenticate without user interaction and completely automate the full creation of application packages.

 ```powershell
 $params = @{